nuiben/pyfin/README.md

 This course aims to teach you the fundamentals of Python in a learn-by-doing approach.
 We walkthrough Al Sweigart's _Automate the Boring Stuff in Python_ to introduce concepts like data structures, if-statements, loops, lists, libraries, and more.
 The pacing of these first few chapters are meant to reinforce learning with spaced repetition and active recall via Anki.

-By the end of this course you will be preparing files before even openining an Excel sheet, automating tedious reports, and have a firm understanding of how you can use Python to speed up your workflow.
+By the end of this course you will be preparing files before even opening an Excel sheet, automating tedious reports, and have a firm understanding of how you can use Python to speed up your workflow.

 ## Optimizations: